 My critical writing has three broad themes which often appear in combination: modernism, colonialism and the post-colonial; the arts and English radicalism; and masculinity and male sexual identity.

 In addition to my work on the CUP edition for Forster’s fiction, for which I will edit Maurice, I have written a number of chapters and articles that address his work.
 These include the chapter on Maurice in The Cambridge Companion to E.M.
-Forster (Cambridge University Press, 2007).
-A chapter on Maurice and David Galgut’s Forster biofiction Arctic Summer in a volume of essays on Maurice, edited by Emma Sutton and Tsung-Han Tsai (Liverpool UP, 2020), and an article on Forster in the Cambridge Quarterly (forthcoming in 2021).
+Forster (Cambridge UP, 2007), a chapter on Maurice and David Galgut’s Forster biofiction Arctic Summer in a volume of essays on Maurice edited by Emma Sutton and Tsung-Han Tsai (Liverpool UP, 2020), and an article on Forster in the Cambridge Quarterly (forthcoming in 2021).

 Forster has also featured in the following recent book chapters: with D.H.
 Lawrence in Gregory Castle’s A History of the Modernist Novel (CUP, 2016), with Lawrence and William Faulkner on non-metropolitan modernisms in Vincent Sherry’s The Cambridge History of Modernism (CUP, 2017).

-I am currently working on a book on Lawrence, violence and male homosexuality.
+I am currently working on a book on Lawrence and politics.

 I’ve written some twenty articles and chapters on Lawrence.
 I am on the editorial board of the Journal of D.H.
 Lawrence Studies and the reading committee for Etudes Lawrenciennes.
 New D.H.
 Lawrence (MUP, 2009), which I edited, brings current approaches in English Studies to Lawrence, including work on publishing, reception, philosophy, ethics, myth, eco-criticism, gender studies, psychoanalysis, war and the postcolonial.

-A chapter on Lawrence and his relationship to Swinburne and late Victorian writing was published in Decadence in the Age of Modernism, edited by Kate Hext and Alex Murray (Johns Hopkins UP).
-Awaiting publication is a chapter on Lawrence, politics and art in D.H.
+A chapter on Lawrence and his relationship to Swinburne and late Victorian writing was published in Decadence in the Age of Modernism, edited by Kate Hext and Alex Murray (Johns Hopkins UP, 2019), and one on Lawrence, politics and art in D.H.
 Lawrence and the Arts, ed.
-Catherine Brown and Susan Reid (Edinburgh UP).
+Catherine Brown and Susan Reid (Edinburgh UP, 2020).